usefulio/meteor-saasu/README.md

-# A collections of methods to interact with the [Saasu REST API](http://help.saasu.com/api/)
+# A collection of methods to interact with the [Saasu REST API](http://help.saasu.com/api/)

 ---